DeepSpace2/StyleFrame/docs/index.rst

     indexes_to_style: indexes to apply the style to
     cols_to_style: the columns to apply the style to, if not provided all the columns will be styled
     styler_obj: a StyleFrame.Styler object
-    protection: to protect the cell from changes or not

 Styling by columns